LazuriteMC/Rayon/README.md

 * [OnyxStudios/Cardinal-Components-API](https://github.com/OnyxStudios/Cardinal-Components-API)

 ## Community
 If you need help with Rayon or just wanna find out what we're working on, join our discord [here](https://discord.gg/NNPPHN7b3P).
-We also have a [trello board](https://trello.com/b/SNaD9BVr/rayon).